Question: What Is Being Done to Control Inflation?

 The next Chairman, Alan Greenspan, followed Volcker's example.
 During the 2001 recession, the Fed lowered interest rates to end recession.
 By mid-2004, it slowly but deliberately raised rates to avoid inflation.
 Greenspan heavily signaled the stock market and told investors exactly what he planned to do, thus avoiding another recession.
 This reassured market investors, who kept investing and spending despite higher interest rates.
 For more on how the Fed manages the expectations of inflation, see Past Fed Funds Rate.

-A new tool the Fed uses to manage inflation is inflation rate targeting.
-The Fed actually encourages a moderate inflation rate that it announces.
+The Fed actually encourages a moderate inflation rate with inflation rate targeting.
 Right now that rate is 2%, for the core inflation rate.
 That's the measurement of inflation excluding gas and food prices, which can be very volatile.
 A little bit of inflation can encourage growth.
 That's because people expect prices to rise, so they buy more now to avoid future price increases.
 This generates the demand needed for a healthy economy.